jgcfyidev/jgcfyi/content/6-Action.md

 innovations in community computing, which have until now been used mostly for the speculative games of technologists.

-{{<image src="/media/image18.png" caption="Our first conception of identity is not given by an institution, but formed in relationship with the people and place around us.<a href='https://jenikirbyhistory.getarchive.net/media/family-farm-sunset-people-b1831e'>(source)</a>">}}
+{{<image src="/media/image18.png" caption="Our first conception of identity is not given by an institution, but formed in relationship with the people and place around us.<a href='https://jenikirbyhistory.getarchive.net/media/family-farm-sunset-people-b1831e' target='_blank' rel='noopener noreferrer'>(source)</a>">}}

 ### Reputation Systems